WorkingWorkStudio/Avant-Garde/README.md

 TBD

 ### MacOS
-Using any code editor and terminal running shell script:
+Using any code editor and terminal running shell script (VSCode Compatible):
 1. Install Homebrew if you don't already have it:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"